Effective date: December 20, 2016

 - A Mental Health Assessment (MHA) is required.

-- CES staff will obtain the relevant healthcare information from the care provider (e.g., name and location of care provider, DSM diagnosis, treatment dates, treatment plan, etc.).
-CES staff may request the worker to fill out a Worker Medical Release of Information Request form (WMROI) to authorize the care provider to release the information to WCB (e.g., if the DSM diagnosis was provided by an out of province psychologist).
+- Operations staff will obtain the relevant healthcare information from the care provider (e.g., name and location of care provider, DSM diagnosis, treatment dates, treatment plan, etc.).
+Operations staff may request the worker to fill out a Worker Medical Release of Information Request form (WMROI) to authorize the care provider to release the information to WCB (e.g., if the DSM diagnosis was provided by an out of province psychologist).

-- Once the DSM diagnosis is received from the worker’s care provider, CES staff will request WCB’s Psychological Consultant to confirm if the diagnosis meets all of the diagnostic criteria in accordance with the DSM.
+- Once the DSM diagnosis is received from the worker’s care provider, Operations staff will request WCB’s Psychological Consultant to confirm if the diagnosis meets all of the diagnostic criteria in accordance with the DSM.

 - If there is insufficient evidence in the diagnosis to make this determination, staff will request WCB’s Health Care Services (HCS) to arrange a MHA.